magento/devdocs/guides/v2.1/migration/migration-overview-how.md

   * Data: Migrates database assets in bulk
   * Delta: Migrates incremental changes (for example, orders and inventory)

 This guide provides information about migration using Data Migration Tool that can transfer and adapt data from Magento 1 to Magento 2 stores.
+The migration in overall is split into three phases (or "modes"):

+*	Configuration settings
+*	Data
+*	Delta (that is, changes since the last run)

-The migration in overall is split into three phase (or "modes").
-Migration of settings, migration of data and migration of delta.
-Each mode splits into steps.
-Every step responsible for transferring some particular data. (e.g. URL Rewrite step, EAV step, Settings step ...)
-At the beginning, when is run, step checks tables structure of Magento 1 and Magento 2 for their consistency.
-Then the actual data is transferred to Magento 2 and in the end this data is checked to ensure that everything was transferred properly.
+Each mode is divided into steps, each of which is responsible for transferring particular data (for example, URL rewrite step, EAV step, settings step, and so on).
+At the begin of a run, a step checks the table structures of Magento 1 and Magento 2 for consistency.
+Then the actual data is transferred to Magento 2.
+In the end, this data is verified.

 This section previews your migration experience by providing a high-level overview of the Data Migration Tool.

 <h4>Conceptual overview</h4>
+The data migration tool recognizes the differences in database structure between Magento 1.x versions.
+Most of these database structural differences are declared in *map files*.
+Each step in the process uses map files to transform data for use in your Magento 2 store.

-There are many differences between Magento 1 and Magento 2 in the structure and format of data that is stored in database.
-And each version of Magento 1, for example 1.8.0.0 or 1.9.0.0, has its own unique changes in data structure.
-The Data Migration Tool understands all these changes and can properly transform it for usage in Magento 2 store.
-Most of these differences are declared in *Map files*.
-Using the Map file a Step will know that, for example, a table from Magento 1 was renamed in Magento 2 and will be able to transfer data properly to destination table.
-In the case where there are no differences in data structure or data format the Data Migration Tool will transfer data as is to the Magento 2 database, including data from tables created by extensions.
-When differences are not declared in Map files then the Data Migration Tool will not start migration process and will display an error.
+For example, when you transform data from a Magento CE 1.8.0.0 database to Magento 2.0.4, the map file accounts for the fact that a table was renamed and renames it accordingly in the destination database.
+If there are no differences in data structure or data format, the Data Migration Tool transfers it as-is to the Magento 2 database, including data from tables created by extensions.

+When differences are not declared in map files, then the Data Migration Tool displays an error and does not start.

 Mapping files are discussed in more detail in <a href="{{ site.gdeurl21 }}migration/migration-tool-internal-spec.html"> Data Migration Tool Internal Specification.</a>